Creative Workshops

 Workshops for Youth

-In addition, I can facilitate workshops for youth on the following topics or adapt one of the workshops listed above for youth:
+I have over ten years of experience teaching children and youth in K-12th grade.
+I can facilitate workshops for youth on the following topics or adapt one of the workshops listed above for youth:

 2018-04-05 11.35.03